tomaskraus/simple-string-pattern/README.md

 ## SSP Examples

 - `abc`: Does match the string '`abc`' only.
 - `" abc"`: Does match the string '` abc`' only.
 Double quotes ensure that leading and trailing spaces matter in the matching process.
-Those outermost double quotes are not part of the search.
+Those outermost double quotes are not part of the matching.
-- `\" abc"`: Does match the string '`" abc"`' only.
+- `\" abc"`: Does match the string '`" abc"`' including those double quotes.
+The leading backslash (`\`) character cancels the special meaning of the outermost double quotes.
 - `abc ...`: Does match any string that starts with '`abc`'.
 - `... abc`: Does match any string that ends with '`abc`'.
 - `... abc ...`: Does match any string that contains at least one '`abc`'.
-- `... " a"b"c" ...`: Does match any string that contains at least one '` a"b"c`'.
+- `... " = " ...`: Does match any string that contains at least one (`=`) character having at least one space before and after.
 - `... \n ...`: Does match any string that contains at least one _newline_ character.
 - `... \\ ...`: Does match any string that contains at least one backslash character (`\`).
 Note that the _backslash_ character is also escaped.